keatonlees/intelligent-agents-term-project/README.md

 # Grid Battle Environment (MVP)

-Minimal grid-world environment for agent simulation.
-This project implements a grid-based environment along with multiple agent policies, including a reinforcement learning agent and a rule-based heuristic agent.
+A grid-based environment for simulating and comparing intelligent agent behaviour.
+The system includes multiple agent policies, including a reinforcement learning agent and a rule-based heuristic agent, operating within a shared environment.

 ## Assumptions